No Modality Left Behind: Adapting to Missing Modalities via Knowledge Distillation for Brain Tumor Segmentation: Method

 \subsection{Graph-guided Adaptive Refinement Module}

 We have innovatively designed the GARM module to explicitly model the semantic association between Generalization Features (GF) and Combination-aware Features (CF), thereby enhancing feature representation and improving knowledge distillation performance.
 GARM utilizes a graph neural network structure \cite{c28li2024multi} as a bridge to explicitly connect GF and CF, enabling collaborative reasoning and ultimately projecting enhanced semantic information back into the dense feature space to refine segmentation predictions.
 In the specific implementation, we first constructed a training process that simulates missing modalities, generating multiple modality combinations from full-modality inputs using 15 random masking strategies, with missing modalities treated as zero-filled.
 The processed input \( x \in \mathbb{R}^{H \times W \times D \times C} \) is first processed through 3D convolutions to obtain initial features, then progressively reduced in spatial dimension through three layers of stride=2 downsampling convolutions.
-In the student model, we introduce an Adapter Bank containing small 3D residual modules, designed for each modality combination except the full modality, which provides flexible modality adaptation capabilities.
-We insert adapters into the first three downsampling convolutional layers, the last three upsampling convolutional layers, and the bottleneck layer, and fuse all adapter outputs to extract modality combination style features.
-As shown in Fig. \ref{fig:GARM_sim}, the similarity patterns reveal clear distinctions among adapters while preserving strong specificity to different modality combinations, which, together with the ablation results, underscores the effectiveness of the proposed design in diverse missing-modality scenarios.
-These features are jointly input into the GARM module, along with global features extracted by 3D convolutions for semantic enhancement.
-The GARM module consists of three stages: Graph-Node Alignment, Cross-Graph Enhancement, and Graph Refinement \& Feature Reprojection.
+The GARM module consists of the Adapter Bank and three stages: Graph-Node Alignment, Cross-Graph Enhancement, and Graph Refinement \& Feature Reprojection.